|Go to verse:|

 When we understand who the Nephilim were and where they came from, we can solve some of the perplexing questions many people have about God and the Bible.
 Two of those difficult questions are: “If God loved the world, why did He cause the Flood and kill everyone?”
 And, “If God is a loving God, why did He command the Israelites to totally destroy the inhabitants of the Promised Land, including the children?”
 (Deut.
 7:1-6; 20:16-18).
 The answer is that God had to protect the human race from Satan’s race of “Fallen Ones” that were not genetically like God’s original humans.
 The problem was in the genetics of the Nephilim, so their “race” had to be killed off.

 The Nephilim were well-positioned to destroy humans on earth.
 They were very wicked and at least some of them were very large and powerful.
-For example, Og, one of the Nephilim, had a bed that was over 13 feet (4 meters) long and 6 feet (2 meters) wide (Deut.
+For example, Og, one of the Nephilim, had a bed that was over 13 feet (four meters) long and six feet (two meters) wide (Deut.
 3:11).
-Goliath of Gath was over 9 feet (3 meters) tall (1 Sam.
+Goliath of Gath was over nine feet (three meters) tall (1 Sam.
 17:4).
 There have been a number of archaeological discoveries and ancient drawings of very large people.
 Many anthropologists have assumed that when a very large person is depicted next to smaller humans, the picture was not meant to be an accurate depiction, but rather to show that the larger person was a king or one of the gods.
 However, that conclusion is an assumption and may well be wrong: the picture may be accurate and the larger person may actually be one of the Nephilim.

 The Nephilim were the result of demonic genetic manipulation, so there was no way to teach or train them to be godly.
 Furthermore, when the Nephilim reproduced, they made more of their kind, just like when the genetically changed thorns and thistles reproduced, they made more thorns and thistles, and when poisonous snakes reproduced they made more poisonous snakes.
 Because of their size and strength, and the demonic power behind them, before Noah’s Flood the Nephilim were both reproducing themselves and also killing off humans who were not Nephilim, and this resulted in more and more of the earth’s population being Nephilim.
 The abundance of Nephilim on the earth explains why the Bible says that shortly before the Flood, mankind got to the point that “every intention of the thoughts of his heart was only evil continually” (Gen. 6:5).